 David Talby explains how to train custom word embeddings, named entity recognition, and question-answering models on the NLP library for Apache Spark, which provides distributed implementations of these tasks as a native extension of Spark ML, taking advantage of Spark’s runtime performance optimization at scale.

 This talk is intended to be an immediate follow-up to Introducing Spark NLP.
-David will use sample PySpark notebooks, which will be made publicly available after the talk.
+David uses sample PySpark notebooks, which will be made publicly available after the talk.

 David Talby is a chief technology officer at Pacific AI, helping fast-growing companies apply big data and data science techniques to solve real-world problems in healthcare, life science, and related fields.
 David has extensive experience in building and operating web-scale data science and business platforms, as well as building world-class, Agile, distributed teams.
 Previously, he was with Microsoft’s Bing Group, where he led business operations for Bing Shopping in the US and Europe.
 Earlier, he worked at Amazon both in Seattle and the UK, where he built and ran distributed teams that helped scale Amazon’s financial systems.
 David holds a PhD in computer science and master’s degrees in both computer science and business administration.